Partition sum of thermal, under-constrained systems: Discussion

 In the regime with $\epsilon < 0$, previous numerical work has reported a shear modulus scaling of $G \sim T^{0.8}$ \cite{Dennison2013,Arzash2023}, while still reporting a linear scaling of the isotropic tension, $t\sim T^1$ \cite{Arzash2023}.
 This partly contradicts our results here, where in the regime with $\varepsilon<0$ and small temperatures ($\theta \ll 1$), we obtain the scaling relations $G \sim t \sim T^1$.
 We do not know the precise reason for the deviation of the shear modulus scaling, but we see the following possibilities.
 First, all results obtained here are based on the Taylor expansion in Eq.~\eqref{eq:Taylor-expansion}, which holds for small deviations of the node positions from the transition point configuration, and for small shear strain $\gamma$.
 A deviation of shear modulus scaling but not of tension scaling could thus be explained by too high values of the shear strain $\gamma$ for the configurations studied in Ref.~\cite{Arzash2023}, such that terms of higher than quadratic order in $\gamma$ become important in Eq.~\eqref{eq:Taylor-expansion}.

 Second, Refs.~\cite{Dennison2013,Arzash2023} seem to treat shear strain differently than we do here.
-While we shear stabilize our configurations before the thermal simulations \cite{Note1}, the authors of Ref.~\cite{Dennison2013} do not seem to have done this, which can also affect the apparent shear modulus scaling \cite{Lee2022}.
+While we shear stabilize our configurations before the thermal simulations \cite{Note1}, the authors of Ref.~\cite{Dennison2013} do not seem to have done this, which can also affect the apparent shear modulus scaling as we have shown before \cite{Lee2022}.

 Third, in our simulations \cite{Note1}, we found that the numerically observed value of the shear modulus $G$ can be more sensitive to insufficient thermal equilibration than the system energy or the components of the stress tensor are.
 Moreover, for the same number of simulations steps, insufficient equilibration would more strongly affect the smaller temperatures.
 This might be consistent with the results in Ref.~\cite{Dennison2013}, where a scaling of $G \sim T^{0.8}$ was observed for small temperatures, while $G \sim T^1$ was observed for larger temperatures.